Discover ten key public policies that made us who we are

 The aim of encouraging sporting and other youth activities is not only to foster development of the physical well-being and the personality of each individual, but also to provide opportunities for pupils of different language and cultural backgrounds to come together, and thereby help to promote mutual understanding, and, ultimately, the creation of a united multi-racial society. – Ong Pang Boon (Education Minister, 1965)

 In 1966, following the implementation of the Bilingual Policy, the government saw a need for students of different ethnicities to interact.
 Extra-curriculum activity was introduced to create opportunities for integration.
-Students would bond beyond ethnic lines based on their shared passion beyond the classroom.
+Students would bond across ethnic lines based on their shared passions beyond the classroom.
 These common interest groups have become the foundation for forging a common national identity in Singapore.

 Public holidays in Singapore are mostly related to the festive celebrations of the major ethnic groups and religions.
 To ensure fairness, the number of holidays are allocated equitably across each major ethnic group and religion.
 For example, the Chinese enjoy two days of Chinese New Year, while the Malays also have two days for Hari Raya Puasa and Haji.
 Christians celebrate two days of holidays on Good Friday and Christmas while Indians will have two days for Deepavali and Vesak.
 Most Chinese Buddhists will also share the day of Vesak celebrations.